theposch/mainstream/docs/ONBOARDING.md

 - Use `React.memo()` for performance
 - Prefer server components when possible
 - Use client components only when needed (hooks, interactivity)
+- Pre-fetch like data server-side to avoid UI flashes

 ## Resources